bbinet/docker-rrsync/README.md

 Then, when starting your rrsync container, you will want to bind ports `22` from the rrsync container to a host external port.

-The rrsync container will write uploaded data to a volume in `/data`, so you may want to bind this data volume to a host directory or a data container.
+The rrsync container will write uploaded data to a volume in `/data`, so you may want to bind this data volume to a host directory or a data container, which should be writable for user uid 500.

 You also need to provide a read-only `authorized_keys` file that will be use to allow some users to rsync data based on their public ssh key.